CrossoversForCures/Tournament-Scoring/README.md

 PUT `/api/game/:id` updates the results of a game

 The backend will also create a new tournament in the database after the current one finishes and generate the pool and elimination bracket based on standings.

-## Usage
-[Instructions on how to use the application, including any command-line interfaces, APIs, etc.]

-## Technologies Used
-[List of technologies, frameworks, and libraries used in the project]

 ## Contributing
 Brian Zhou, Dustin He